Talisman (Alpha Flight): Fictional character biography

 Elizabeth Twoyoungmen was born in Calgary, Alberta, Canada, the daughter of Michael Twoyoungmen (who would later be the superhero Shaman of the Canadian superhero team Alpha Flight) and his wife Kathryn.
 Elizabeth became estranged from her father at the age of four after the death of her mother following an illness.
 Michael, a physician, had promised Elizabeth he would save Kathryn, and his failure led Elizabeth to be bitter and resentful toward him.

 As a college archaeology student, Elizabeth was excavating the site of the original Fort Calgary when she discovered a skull.
 When she touched it, an apparition appeared that only she could see.
-Frightened, she sought out her father, whom she recognized as Shaman despite a spell he had cast to prevent himself from being so recognized.
+Frightened, she sought out her father, whom she recognized as Shaman despite a spell he had cast to prevent himself from being recognized.
 Together they investigated the skull, determining that it was the source of ancient anger or ancient evil.

 Meanwhile, a young woman named Emily Stang was tending to her great-grandfather, Lucas Stang, when she was attacked by a mystical force manifesting itself through scrambled eggs (eggs being both a symbol of new life and a symbol of potential life unfulfilled).
 Shaman and Elizabeth traveled to the site of the manifestation, and Shaman seemingly defeated it.
 However, the force again manifested itself, this time through Lucas, and possessed Emily.
 As the possessed Emily attacked Elizabeth, Shaman identified it as Ranaq the Devourer, one of the Great Beasts of the North.
 Under Ranaq's barrage, Elizabeth found herself growing stronger until she was able instinctively to turn the force of Ranaq's attack back against it.
 Shaman launched an attack on Ranaq as well, and together they drove the beast out of Emily, saving her life.
 Shortly thereafter, Elizabeth reached into Shaman's mystical medicine pouch at his bidding and withdrew a coronet (later identified as the "Coronet of Enchantment").
 Placing it on her brow, she was transformed into Talisman, with the power to manipulate vast magical energies and command the spirits of nature to do her will.
 She then became a member of Alpha Flight.
 She was horrified to later learn that she was unable to remove the coronet without enduring unbearable, agonizing pain.